michelled/weavly.org/src/robot-activities/free-play-with-dash.md

 ## Skill Development

-* Planning
 * Collaboration
 * Creative thinking
+* Observational
+* Planning
+* Spatial

 ## Level Up

-Complete this activity again with a planned shape or pattern
+Complete this activity again with a planned shape or pattern.